The person at the center of this case

 He has familial ties to Florida.

-Elbarki begins soliciting investments from South American individuals through Aventura Trust Investments Corporation
+Elbarki begins soliciting investments through Aventura Trust Investments Corporation